 COVID-19 Vaccination Policy

-As of Fall 2022, Holy Family University recommends that all community members receive the COVID-19 vaccination and appropriate booster shots, but we do not mandate it.
+As of Spring 2023, Holy Family University recommends that all community members receive the COVID-19 vaccination and appropriate booster shots, but we do not mandate it.
 We foster a safe and healthy educational environment for all learners.
 We support the wearing of masks based on individual preference.
 We encourage you to contact your local health officials and primary doctor for personal guidance.

 What To Do If You Are Positive or Have Been Exposed

 If you Test Positive for COVID-19 (Isolate)

 Everyone, regardless of vaccination status:

 - Stay home for 5 days.

 - If you have no symptoms or your symptoms are resolving after 5 days, you can leave your house. (resolving symptoms indicated by no fever or headache/body aches and without medication for 24 hours).

 - Wear a mask at all times (N95, or double mask) while indoors at the University.